Lagniappe (pronounced lan yep or lan yap)

 5 each Prunes

 Method: Rub pork tenderloin with rosemary garlic paste.
-Roll tenderloin on grill and put into oven at 350 degrees.
+Roll tenderloin on grill and put into an oven at 350 degrees.
 Cook until medium rare or medium.
 Set aside and rest for 5minutes and slice.
 Add 1 oz. of prune sauce with 5 prunes and reduce by 1/2.
 Add butter and mix well.
 Saute escarole.
 Place sliced pork on wilted escarole and nape with sauce and prunes.

 Rosemary Garlic Paste